(Published June 2013, last updated June 2023)

 One of the highlights of a walk along the Burgundy Canal will be a visit to Château d’Ancy-le-Franc.
 Built in the 1540s, the château is one of the earliest, and still one of the best, examples of Italian Renaissance architecture in France.

-The interior has been painstakingly restored to show the rooms as they were decorated and used by past occupants and gives a fascinating insight into the daily life and politics of the time.
-One section includes rooms and works of art; commissioned for an expected visit by the King and a common feature of grand homes of that time.
+The interior has been painstakingly restored (no photos allowed) to show the rooms as they were decorated and used by past occupants and gives a fascinating insight into the daily life and politics of the time.
+One section includes rooms and works of art commissioned for an expected visit by the King and a common feature of grand homes of that time.

 Madame de Sévigné, whose published letters have given a unique insight into privileged life in the seventeenth century, was a frequent visitor to Château d’Ancy-le-Franc.
 Her sitting room remains just as she liked it, overlooking the gardens.